How to Clean Cycling Shoes?

 How to Deep Clean Cycling Shoes: A Step-by-Step Guide

-Here’s a detailed breakdown of the process detailing how you can clean cycling shoes properly.
+Here’s a detailed breakdown of how you can clean cycling shoes properly.
 This process will help you deep clean the shoes you wear when you are riding your bicycle, which takes time and effort.
 Let’s take a look at the process.

-To start, you’ll have to wipe the shoes with a damp cloth.
+To start, you must wipe the shoes with a damp cloth.
 Pick a soft cloth, as rough fabric may damage the texture of the shoe.
 This step may get the job done if there isn’t enough dirt on the shoes.
 However, it won’t clean the shoes inside out.

 Still, if the shoes don’t smell or don’t look dirty inside, you don’t have to follow the entire process, as it can get quite intense.